Experts weigh medical advances in gene-editing with ethical dilemmas

 He, who had trained at Rice University and Stanford, said he did it in hopes of protecting the girls from getting infected with the virus that causes AIDS.
 (The girls' father was HIV-positive.)
 But his announcement was immediately condemned as irresponsible human experimentation.
 Far too little research had been done, critics said, to know if altering the genetics of embryos in this way was safe.
 He ultimately was sentenced by a Chinese court to three years in prison for violating medical regulations.

-In the more than four years since He's stunning announcement, scientists have continued to hone their gene-editing powers.
+In the more than four years since his stunning announcement, scientists have continued to hone their gene-editing powers.

 "A lot has happened over the last five years.
 It's been a busy period," says Robin Lovell-Badge from the Francis Crick Institute in London, who led the committee convening the new summit.